gerardbyrne/katacoda-scenarios/html/step2.md

    **`./assets/Step2TextInputsHTML.html`{{open}}**

    &nbsp;
-   The code will be as shown below :
+   The code will be as shown below:

    ```HTML
    <!DOCTYPE html>